milinzhang/ViterbiDecoderFor802.11/README.md

 Viterbi algorithm can be considered into two phase: we first compute path metrics in a forward view, then we pick up a path who have the maximum score (equivalently having the minimum hamming distance) to trace back and decode.
 In the forward phase, basically two things should be done.
 First compute the hamming distance between all branchs and the received bits. ![Alt pic](https://github.com/milinzhang/ViterbiDecoderFor802.11/blob/main/fig/BranchCompute.png)

 After doing this, we should compute the cumulative path metrics and prune those branches who are less likely to achieve, which is so-called Add-Compare-Select (ACS).
 This is the most crucial feature of Viterbi algorithm.
 By ultilizing the properties of butterflies we have mentioned above, we can easily achieve this algorithm as shown in figures. ![Alt pic](https://github.com/milinzhang/ViterbiDecoderFor802.11/blob/main/fig/ACS.png)

+## Backward phase
+In the backward phase, we use a table to store indices of all previous survivor path.
+One of the convinient property of LSB representation is that when the input bit is 0, the corresponding state will always be even(state 2f).
+On the contrary, when the input bit is 1, the corresponding state is always odd (state 2f+1). this can make the decoding phase really easy
+> output_bit = survivor_state % 2 ?
+1:0;